5 people are interested

-IIC is looking for an experienced and dedicated individual to serve as the Executive Director.
+IIC is looking for an experienced and dedicated individual to serve as the Program Director of our ESOL Program.

 1. Responsible for the enhancement of IIC’s image by being active and visible in the community and by working closely with other professional, civic and private organizations